 In order for the Equality Virginia-branded plate to become reality, the Department of Motor Vehicles must first receive prepayment from 450 applicants requesting the plate.
 The plate must then be proposed in legislation, passed by the General Assembly and signed into law by the governor before the plates can go into production.
-So far, approximately 275 applications have been submitted.
+So far, approximately 275 pre-registration applications have been submitted to Equality Virginia.
 Those wishing to customize their plates can pre-register through Equality Virginia's website at equalityvirginia.org.

 The Equality Virginia license plates cost $25, or $35 for those wanting personalized plates.
 After the first 1,000 sales, $15 from every subsequent plate sold will go to Equality Virginia to help fund its efforts.